 OUSD is a low-cap, fully collateralized asset.
 This asset depends on two centralized entities for custody services.
-This asset is exposed to the underlying risks of Origin Dollar and Maker, which are protocols both rated as Good.
-The asset has an uncapped supply but has inflation control or burn mechanisms in place.
+This asset is exposed to the underlying risks of Origin Dollar, a protocol rated as Average.

 OUSD is a stablecoin that trades within 100bps of its peg to USD, making it a somewhat volatile store of value.